-Students requesting special accommodations for examinations, laboratory procedures, or other activities must submit a Request for Special Accommodation Due to a Disability Form and required supporting documentation to the Director of Student Affairs at the Erie or Bradenton campus or to the Vice President of LECOM at Seton Hill at the LECOM at Seton Hill campus.
+Students requesting special accommodations for examinations, laboratory procedures, or other activities must submit a Request for Special Accommodation Due to a Disability Form and required supporting documentation to the Director of Student Affairs at the Erie or Bradenton campus or to the Vice President of LECOM at Seton Hill at the LECOM at Seton Hill campus and the Associate Dean of Academic Affairs for LECOM at Elmira.
 The completed form and required documentation must be submitted thirty (30) days prior to the start of the semester to permit sufficient time for the review and approval process to be completed prior to the start of the semester.
 Requests submitted at other times may take up to thirty (30) days to be processed upon the receipt of the completed request form and all required documentation.

 Documentation of the assessment by a licensed/certified professional who is not a family member must be submitted in support of the completed Request for Special Accommodation Due to a Disability Form using the Physician's/Clinician's Disability Accommodation Verification Form.
 An appropriately qualified licensed/certified professional with expertise and sufficient knowledge in the area of the asserted disability must provide a current assessment of the student's disability.
 Documentation which shows that the same, or similar, accommodation was granted at a previously attended undergraduate or graduate institution may be submitted along with the completed Request for Special Accommodation Due to a Disability Form.
-See the Request for Special Accommodation Due to a Disability - Guidelines for Documentation for more information about required documentation.
+See the Request for Special Accommodation Due to a Disability Form.
+See the Request for Special Accommodation Due to a Disability Form.
+See the Request for Special Accommodation Due to a Disability Form.